 Ahhh, Montréal!
 I love this city!
 From Old Montréal with its gorgeous historic buildings to the city’s striking architecture and arts/design scene, fab restaurants and lovely parks, this city has tonnes to offer.
 Most of all, I love the energy in this city, a unique brand of joie de vivre that never let’s you go once it has you in its grip!

 Arguably one of the coolest cities in the world, Berlin is an awe-inspiring mix of historical landmarks, cutting-edge architecture, a vibrant cultural and arts/design scene, and some of the friendliest people in any capital city.
+Read about how to spend a few days in Berlin.

 Australia’s second-largest city is a true delight that begs to be explored.
 Melbourne‘s coffee scene is second to none and the culinary landscape is varied and highly developed.
 Stroll around the hidden lanes and arcades, go shopping in South Yarra or wander around the Botanical Gardens and feel Melbourne cast its spell on you!